 I am proud to introduce a new contributor to After the Mouse.com.
-Amanda Kelley.
-Having read Amanda's forum post how to cope with the separation from Disney I encouraged her to give us her story of what having been a College Program Cast Member meant to her.
+Amanda.
+Having read Amanda’s forum post how to cope with the separation from Disney I encouraged her to give us her story of what having been a College Program Cast Member meant to her.
 Please read on...

-Tim asked me to write a story about how my life has been since I have left Disney and obviously I have agreed.
+I was asked to write a story about how my life has been since I have left Disney and obviously I have agreed.

 I guess I will start by telling you all a little bit about my experience down there first.
 I did the College Program in fall 2008.
 In fact I squeezed three years of school into two so I could go down to Florida then graduate in December.
 I was so excited to go to Walt Disney World.
 One, I had never been there before, two, living in Nebraska, in the middle of the United States, there isn’t much excitement.
 I was excited to go down and meet new people and experience a new way of life.
 Little did I know how much it would change my life.

 I was assigned the role of Housekeeper at Disney’s Old Key West Resort.
 No it wasn’t easy especially at the beginning, but I grew into it.
 I met some awesome people, full time cast members, and also my first boyfriend.
 I loved my roommates as we lived in Chatham Square Apartments.
 It was great going down during the fall because I got to experience Mickey’s Not So Scary Party, Mickey’s Very Merry Christmas Party, the Food and Wine Festival, and the magic of the holidays.

 My last day at Disney was one of the saddest days of my life.
 My parents and grandparents had come down to pick me up and spend at week there after my program ended.
 On that last day we started driving home I cried.
 A lot.
 I couldn’t believe everything I was leaving behind and how my life had changed.
 Needless to say, I didn’t want to go home.